jeremyhahn/tradebot/README.md

 ## Build

-Due to limitations of [Golang plugins](https://golang.org/pkg/plugin/), this software requires a Linux operating.
+Due to limitations of [Golang plugins](https://golang.org/pkg/plugin/), this software requires a Linux or Mac operating system to run natively.
 [Debian](https://www.debian.org/) is a great choice.
-[Docker](https://www.docker.com/) support is also included.
+[Docker](https://www.docker.com/) support is included for Windows users.

 #### Dependencies